Top Mistakes People Make In a High Net Worth Divorce/Separation

 Your spouse may try to hide assets from you, or transfer assets to a third party.
 This is fraudulent and illegal behaviour that you should investigate, especially if you suspect that assets are being hidden.
 Collect all financial records, track where money is being spent and be vigilant about accounting for you and your spouse’s assets.

-For more information about high net worth separation or divorce, please contact Feldstein Family Law Group to book a free consultation.
+For more information about high net worth separation or divorce, please contact Feldstein Family Law Group to book a free in-office consultation.